 The perceptions of our campus from faculty, students, and parents are positive in the areas of community and school relationships, behavior, and support.
-Focus areas to include for 2021-2022 school year include increased safety measures, faculty and staff awareness of working with families in poverty, and continue to grow family engagement opportunities.
+Focus areas to include for the 2022-2023 school year include attendance, increased safety measures, and continuing to re-grow family engagement and student extra-curricular opportunities.